 This information can be used by the scammers to commit identity fraud.

 Do not agree to pay them any money over the phone.
-We have had reports from clients who have been told that the police will be sent to their house if payment is not made immediately, and that they must go to the local post office to make a payment directly to the ATO.
+I have had reports from clients who have been told that the police will be sent to their house if payment is not made immediately, and that they must go to the local post office to make a payment directly to the ATO.
 This is a very upsetting threat, and it is not true – the ATO would not threaten arrest over the phone in this way.

 When to become suspicious